Have you heard the term Google Fi but you have no idea what it means? In this blog post, I will explain what is Google Fi and how does it work.

 The internet connection on Unlocked phones will not be routed through a VPN so it’s less secure as a result of this.

 Those are the major differences, with an unlocked phone you will get the same international roaming as well as all of the other features.

 The list of unlocked phones that are compatible with Google Fi isn’t limited to Android phones.

 Unlocked iPhones are also supported, likewise, iMessage is also supported via your Google Fi number.

 Some Additional Reasons Why You Should Consider Google Fi:

 Google Fi isn’t expensive, the prices are reasonable for the service that it provides and there are lots of cool features that will appeal to the masses of smartphone users.

 Bill protection which caps your charges every month, simplified billing, and international data and calling are a few great reasons why you should consider this plan.

 Network coverage is good on the service due to the use of three carriers and Wi-Fi networks.

-Now you know what is Google Fi and how it works if you have any comments or questions.
+If you have any comments or questions about any of this information.
 Please feel free to leave them in the comment section below.